Micbran/ttrpg-resources/content/docs/mythras/houserules/rules.md

 # Rules

 ### Luck Points
 Instead of rerolling the d100 die, you can optionally swap the 10's and 1's place, giving you a more 'guaranteed' result.
+Example: Turning a 71 into a 17.